IAIA24 Sessions

 Conference Topic: G14.
 General impact assessment

 Efficient communication can be a big challenge.
-In this session, we aim to attract presenters who are eager to share diverse communication strategies (comics, theater, strategy games, exhibitions, augmented reality (AR) or virtual reality (VR) experiences, digital platforms, among others) within the scope of Impact Assessment.
+In this session, we aim to attract presenters who are eager to share diverse communication strategies within the scope of Impact Assessment.
+Join us to inspire and be inspired!

 Acceptance Status: approve